kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 The in-tree implementation of an OCI VolumeSource offers significant advantages by leveraging existing core mechanisms, ensuring deep integration, and simplifying management.
-This approach avoids the complexity, duplication, and other potential inefficiencies of out-of-tree CSI plugins, providing a more reliable solution for mounting OCI images and artifacts.
+This approach avoids the complexity, duplication, and other potential inefficiencies of out-of-tree CSI plugins, providing a more reliable solution for mounting OCI images.